 As a general rule:

-AC will batch your users, and the calculations apply to the batch as a whole, not on the individual contacts one-by-one, resulting in significant performance improvements.
+AC will batch your users, and the batch is processed as a whole, resulting in significant performance improvements.

 - For all other entry nodes: